Recipe from Sharon Flesher

 2 large eggs

-Center a rack in the over and preheat to 400F.
-Melt the butter in a small skillet over low heat and add the onion.
+- Center a rack in the oven and preheat to 400°F. Melt the butter in a small skillet over low heat and add the onion.
 Season lightly with salt and white pepper and cook until it is very soft but not colored, about 10 minutes; remove from heat.

 *Tart or Pie Shell

 This looks like a lot of work, but it’s really not.
 It may take longer to read these instructions than to execute them.
 The most time-consuming aspect of this is chilling the shell, which only requires that you plan ahead.
 If you don’t have a food processor, you can blend the ingredients by hand using a fork, or preferably, a pastry blender.
 The shell can also be made without an egg; substitute about 2 tablespoons of ice water for the egg.